532910/532910/README.md

-I'm not an app to have a README.
+I'm not a ware to have a README.